csoroz/CIPs/CIP-1694/README.md

 | 6.
 Treasury withdrawal                                         | ✓    | $P_6$    | \-       |
 | 7.
 Info                                                        | ✓    | $P_7$    | \-       |

-> **Warning**
-> For treasury withdrawals, the withdrawal threshold is the **total** amount of Lovelace that is withdrawn by the action, not the amount of any single withdrawal if the action specifies more than one withdrawal.

 Each of these thresholds is a governance parameter.
 The initial thresholds should be chosen by the Cardano community as a whole.